Virginia Solar Incentives (Rebates, Tax Credits & More in 2023)

 EcoWatch’s Opinion on the Residential Property Tax Exemption for Solar in VA

-A statewide property tax exemption for solar was long overdue in Virginia and we’re happy that the state is moving to offer this incentive for all Virginia residents.
+A statewide property tax exemption for solar was long overdue in Virginia, so it’s nice that it’s available for customers now.

-A universal property tax exemption in VA further encourages the adoption of clean energy in the state, and it could possibly save you thousands of dollars in taxes over the lifetime of your solar panels.
+A universal property tax exemption in VA further encourages the adoption of clean energy in the state by removing one of the only downsides of going solar, and it could possibly save you thousands of dollars in taxes over the lifetime of your solar panels.

-The Solar Energy Industries Association (SEIA), a nationally operating solar nonprofit, commended the decision.
+The Solar Energy Industries Association (SEIA), a nationally operating solar nonprofit, commended the state’s decision to make the exemption mandatory.
 The southeast regional director of SEIA, Will Giese, said that “this new law empowers millions of Virginians to choose the energy that works for them, while increasing the value of their homes and creating certainty to attract new businesses and jobs.”11

 Net Metering in Virginia